BSL Launch Recite Me assistive technology myaccountMyAccount login image

 • Lower carbon footprint

-We continue to work closely with communities to develop areas that make positive improvements to the local environment and our quality of life.
+We continue to work closely with communities to develop areas and make positive improvements in the local environment and our quality of life.
 This might include:

 If you have ideas for how your local greenspace could be improved for wildlife, please get in touch.
 If you would like to get involved with local sites and groups, have a look at our information on Environmental Volunteering.